LucientZ/YouTube-Frame-Ripper/README.md

 Most of the arguments are pretty self-explanatory, but here's a rundown of what they do:
 - *url*: Link for the youtube video to have its frames ripped.
 - *fileOutputName*: All relavent files and directories created when ran will have this somewhere in their name.
 - *framesPerSecond*: This represents how many frames should be ripped from the video for every second of the video.
 This value also affects the playback speed in the console.
+Due to limitations with JavaScript, this will not play **exactly** on time.
+A text data file will be provided that can be parsed with a language which can actually print exactly on time.
 - *textOutput*: This decides whether or not the program will convert every frame to text.
 - *targetWidth*: Target width of the text frames.
 - *targetHeight*: Target height of the text frames.